A contrarian approach can pay dividends

 Seeing the value in ugly ducklings

 Of course, not every investment in our portfolio pays dividends and we wouldn’t necessarily overlook a prospective investment for that reason.
 A company navigating the low point in its cycle might opt to forgo a dividend to reinvigorate its business.
 This prudent approach can hasten the company’s recovery and potentially allow more sustainable dividend payments to recommence.
-Indeed, a dividend reinstatement can be an important signal that the company’s rehabilitation is gaining traction.
+Indeed, a dividend reinstatement can be an important signal that the company’s rehabilitation is underway.

 This scenario is currently playing out at Tesco, one of our biggest holdings.
 Tesco cut its dividend after a difficult period, during which profits fell and discounting rivals gained market share.
 Since then, the company has regained its footing, allowing management to reintroduce the dividend.

 As long-term investors, we have time on our side as we wait for a nascent recovery to become established.
 Patience is key to contrarian investing.
-A certain fortitude is also required to withstand the anxiety and negativity of the market, while holding steadfastly to our convictions.
+A certain fortitude is also required to withstand the anxiety of the market, while holding steadfastly to our convictions.
 But the potential pay-off can be more than worth the wait.

 From sour grapes to an exceptional vintage